vortexegg/library_censorship_dataset/README.md

 README.md       # This project documentation
 ```

-_Note: The unprocessed data files are included in this repository in the state that they were retrieved from the sources as an archive for reference purposes.
-However they are not considered a part of the curated dataset for purposes of documentation or sharing._
+_Note: The unprocessed data files and Jupyter notebooks are included in this repository for archival and reference purposes.
+However they are not considered to be a part of the curated dataset for purposes of data sharing nor are included in the data documentation._

 ## Naming

-The naming convention of the files is as follows:
+The naming convention of the dataset files is as follows:

 `year-source-originaldataset.csv`

-Which is composed of the following parts
+This naming scheme is composed of the following parts:

 - `year`: The year on which the data is being reported (or final year, if the dataset includes a range).
 - `source`: A short name for the organization that was the source of the data.